NBISweden/development-guidelines/README.md

 The benefits of this type of branching model in development are

-* Co-developers work on separate branches, and do not "step on each other’s toes" during the development process, even if they push their work back to GitHub.
+* Co-developers work on separate branches, and do not "step on each other's toes" during the development process, even if they push their work back to GitHub.
 * Co-developers and users have a stable master branch to use (for doing work in the case of the user, and as reference to their own coding in